 We took the North Shore All American Road all the way from Duluth to Grand Marais.
 I’d planned to do some work along the route, but the views out over Lake Superior were too beautiful to miss.

 We drove past Gooseberry Falls, a huge waterfall, and then went on to the Split Rock Lighthouse.
 Minnesota actually has the most lighthouses of all the states of the USA.
 Little factoid for ya.

 Most of the route was lined with wilderness and the roads seemed pretty easy to navigate.
 The North Shore All American Road would definitely make for a good road trip with your mates.

-A good craft alcohol scene
+7. Enjoy the craft alcohol scene

 In Duluth we went to the Canal Park Brewery, just over the car park from our hotel, and got straight in there with a beer flight of 10 to sample all the beers of the house.
 Love a craft beer, me.
 I also had that yummy salad you see above to try and keep that all important balance of health and fun.

 The highlight of my visit in Duluth was the Vikre Distillery.
 Kind of because the name is a bit like mine, kind of because I liked the staff, and then also because the cocktails were perfectly blended.
 They make as much as possible of all their ingredients on site.
 I’m starting to get the feels for my own distillery, obviously it’d help if I was in the same place for long enough, but I just love what’s happening in that industry right now.

 I’ve spoken to a few master distillers recently, and went to a talk on it at SXSW.
 I’m going to buy a kit.
 Pro before you know.